Pvlerick/kioto/README.md

 ---

 ## **Learning Journey**
-This project was developed as a learning exercise with the help of **Mistral**, an AI assistant by Mistral AI.
+This project was developed as a learning exercise with the help of (**Le Chat**)[https://chat.mistral.ai/], an AI assistant by Mistral AI.
 Mistral acted as a tutor, guiding the implementation, explaining concepts, and reviewing code.

 ---